Government’s sluggish work on redress perpetuated harm to blood victims – report

 “Yet again, a community has had to fight for decades for the truth to come out.
 We cannot and must not continue to allow a culture whereby institutions seek to protect themselves over the people who have been so damaged by their actions.”

-Mr Sunak is expected to issue an apology following the publication of the report on Monday, with ministers thought to be preparing to set out the compensation package – expected to be more than £10 billion – on Tuesday.
+Mr Sunak is expected to issue an apology following the publication of the report on Monday, with ministers preparing to set out the compensation package – thought to be more than £10 billion – on Tuesday.

 A Government spokesman said: “This was an appalling tragedy that never should have happened.